TheRenegadeCoder/sample-programs/archive/r/rexx/README.md

 # Sample Programs in Rexx

+> [!NOTE]
+> **This page is auto-generated.
+DO NOT EDIT!**

 Welcome to Sample Programs in Rexx!
-To find documentation related to the Rexx code in this repo, look [here.](https://sampleprograms.io/languages/rexx)
+To find documentation related to the Rexx code in this repo, look [here](https://sampleprograms.io/languages/rexx).

 ## Sample Programs List - 5/38 :disappointed: